openframeworks/ofSite/_documentation/video/ofVideoPlayer.markdown

 _description: _

-Returns the position of the playhead in seconds.
+Returns the position of the playhead from 0-1, where 0 is the start and 1 is the end of the video.